K2InformaticsGmbH/erlpkg/README.md

 erlpkg
 =====

-Windows MSI and Linux RPM installer packager for erlang
+A `rebar3` plugin for Windows MSI and Linux RPM builder for erlang applications

 Build
 -----